nikitavoloboev/data/docs/programming-languages/javascript/js-libraries/js-libraries.md

 - [Reactif](https://github.com/keva-dev/reactif) - Fast 5kB reactive & elegant functional library for rapidly building modern UIs on the web.
 - [Swup](https://github.com/swup/swup) - Complete, flexible, extensible and easy to use page transition library for your static web.
 - [Taxi](https://github.com/craftedbygc/taxi) - Library for adding AJAX navigation and beautiful transitions to your website.
+- [Tornis](https://github.com/robb0wen/tornis) - Helps you watch and respond to changes in your browser's viewport.

 ## Animation